pivpn/docs/docs/guides/dynamic-dns.md

 There are several DynamicDNS providers, some free some not.
 This tutorial will cover [DuckDNS](https://www.duckdns.org/) however the same principles can apply to other providers.

 ## DuckDNS
 1. Head to [DuckDNS](https://www.duckdns.org/) and Sign In with an account.
-I used GitHub.
 2. Head to [DuckDNS/Subdomains](https://www.duckdns.org/domains) and register a subdomain name.
 It can be whatever you like.
 3. Head to [DuckDNS/Install](https://www.duckdns.org/install.jsp) and select **Linux CRON** and your domain name and follow the install instructions; you can run this on the same Raspberry Pi that you run PiVPN.
 You should end up with a file and cronjob running at `~/duckdns/duck.sh`
 4. Once you've installed the script you need to change your configuration files and your setup variables.